2012 Gatorade Duels: Practice and qualification

 Two 90-minute practice sessions were held on February 22.
-Matt Kenseth was quickest in the first practice session, with a time of 44.809 seconds.
+Matt Kenseth was fastest in the first practice session with a time of 44.809 seconds.
 Trevor Bayne was second-quickest with a lap-time 0.009 seconds slower.
-Ricky Stenhouse Jr., with a time of 44.849 seconds, was third-fastest, ahead of Marcos Ambrose and Mark Martin.
-Clint Bowyer, Michael McDowell and Kevin Harvick.
-Paul Menard and Kasey Kahne completed the top ten.
-During the session, Brad Keselowski slowed to avoid Ryan Newman, causing Clint Bowyer to turn into Keselowski, whose car went spinning into the grass on the backstretch.
-Keselowski's car sustained minor damage; his team could repair it, meaning he was not required to use a backup car.
+Ricky Stenhouse Jr. was third-fastest, ahead of Marcos Ambrose, Mark Martin, Clint Bowyer, Michael McDowell and Kevin Harvick.
+Paul Menard and Kasey Kahne.
+During the session, Brad Keselowski slowed to avoid Ryan Newman, forcing Bowyer to turn into Keselowski, whose car spun into the grass on the backstretch.
+Keselowski's car sustained minor damage, which could be repaired and he did not need to use a backup car.
 Aric Almirola led the second practice, in which 25 drivers competed, with a lap of 45.065 seconds—nearly one-tenth of a second faster than David Stremme.
 David Ragan was third, ahead of Robert Richardson Jr. and Greg Biffle.
 Bobby Labonte, Joe Nemechek, Bill Elliott, Michael Waltrip and Kahne completed the top ten ahead of the races.

-During the session, in which drivers ran in packs and drafted off each other, Juan Pablo Montoya made contact with Kahne and sent his car spinning into the grass on the front stretch, tearing off some of its nose.
+During the session, which saw drivers running in packs and drafted off each other, Juan Pablo Montoya collided with Kahne and sent his car spinning into the grass on the front stretch, tearing off some of its nose.
 Kahne was required to use a backup car for the rest of Speedweeks.
-Because the qualifying grids were chosen by the order in which drivers qualified in Daytona 500 pole position qualifying, the pole was given to Carl Edwards in the first race and to Biffle in the second.
+Because the qualifying grids were determined by the order in which drivers qualified in Daytona 500 pole position qualifying, Carl Edwards started from pole in the first race and Biffle in the second.
 Edwards was joined on the grid's front row by Dale Earnhardt Jr., with Ambrose in third.
 Stenhouse and Bayne started in fourth and fifth positions respectively.
 Biffle was joined by Mears on the front row for the second race, with Jeff Gordon in third.
-Martin Truex Jr. started fourth, and was followed by Martin in fifth.
+Martin Truex Jr. started fourth, and Martin began from fifth.
 The thirteen drivers who were not guaranteed to qualify for the Daytona 500 and were required to get into the event on speed or being the highest-placed two drivers who were not guaranteed entry were Elliott, Bayne, Robby Gordon, Kenny Wallace, Richardson, Tony Raines, Stremme, Dave Blaney, Mike Wallace, Waltrip, J. J. Yeley, Nemechek, and McDowell.